rsinghal03/SwipeCard/README.md

 into standard json format

 RxJava is used to manage the network call on background thread and getting the result on main thread.

-lorentzos.swipecards library is used for swipe feature and modified as per the requirement.

 Jackson is used for deserialization.